Good Shepherd Hospice - A Legacy of Care Program

 Good Shepherd Hospice's team of professionals, caregivers and trained volunteers are dedicated to providing medical, emotional and spiritual support to patients and their loved ones.
 Our team is available 24 hours a day, seven days a week to provide you with help and support as well as answer any questions.

-Hospice care is provided in the final stage of illness, such as when an illness no longer responds to treatment or a person determines that they no longer wish to continue treatments, and the person’s life expectancy is anticipated to be less than six months.
-The control of symptoms and ensuring comfort are the focus of hospice care.
-Testing and disease directed therapies are usually not continued after hospice enrollment.
+Hospice care is offered in the final stages of life when a cure is not possible, an illness no longer responds to treatment, or a person determines they no longer wish to continue treatment.
+Additionally, a person’s life expectancy is anticipated to be less than six months.

-Palliative care services are appropriate throughout the entire course of a serious illness to control symptoms, relieve suffering, and promote quality of life.
-This care can be delivered at the same time as treatments to cure or slow the progression of the illness.
-Good Shepherd’s symptom management and supportive care services teams provide this care in the hospital, office and home settings.
+Palliative care is appropriate for patients in any stage of serious illness to control symptoms, relieve suffering, and promote quality of life.
+This care can be delivered at the same time as treatments to cure or flow the progression of the illness.

 Good Shepherd Hospice serves patients diagnosed with serious illnesses in the final six months or less of their life.
 Hospice care can be provided in the patient’s home, an assisted lived facility, nursing home, or in certain circumstances, in the hospital or a dedicated hospice inpatient center.
 Care is focused on the control of symptoms rather than treatments to cure or prolong the illness.

 Patients, loved ones and health care providers are welcome to call our admissions department to begin the hospice admissions process.
-Our registered nurse coordinators are here to answer any questions you have.
+Our team is here to answer any questions you may have

 Our interdisciplinary team of physicians, nurse practitioners, nurses, social workers, and chaplains work with the patient, family, and other medical providers to focus care on the patient’s goals and values, control symptoms, and enhance quality of life.
 These palliative care services are available at Catholic Health hospitals, in our office based practice or through our home based consultation service.